CrowCpp/Crow/docs/guides/included-middleware.md

     .max_age(120);
 ```

+!!! note

-**Note**: Make sure the CookieParser is listed before other middleware that relies on it
+    Make sure `CookieParser` is listed before any other middleware that relies on it.

 ## CORS
 Include: `crow/middlewares/cors.h` <br>